mtolly/pokemid/README.md

 ## Usage

     pokemid in.asm out.mid # assembly to MIDI
-    pokemid in.mid > out.asm  # MIDI to assembly
+    pokemid in.mid out.asm # MIDI to assembly
+    # Second argument can be elided to go to stdout

 For MIDI to assembly, the MIDI file should be in the following format: